EyimofeP/lagos-house-estimator/README.md

 | **LightGBM**   | **46.28**   |
 | SVM   | 68.47   |
 | KNN   | 49.07   |

+The high MAE is due to many outliers in the target variable which are due to Nigeria's failing economy and poor political powerss leading to inflations of many properties.
+More features could be added to the dataset to achieve higher performance
 ___
 ## Model Deployment
 The final model with the best score was deployed on a web application built with **Django** with the frontend built with **HTML & CSS** with **Boostrap 4** as the CSS Framework.